sUNC-Utilities/docs.sunc.su/docs/Drawing/README.md

 !!! info "Note about the behaviour of the `#!luau Transparency` property"

-    Some implementations by executors of the Drawing library have mistakenly treated the `#!luau Transparency` property as **opacity** rather than actual **transparency**.
+    Some implementations of the Drawing library by executors have mistakenly treated the `#!luau Transparency` property as **opacity** rather than actual **transparency**.
 This confusion originates from the original UNC documentation, which incorrectly defined *transparency* as *"the opacity of the drawing"* (quite literally wrong, the opposite!).

     ![Definition of the word "Transparency"](./assets/transparency.png)

-    In sUNC, we follow the correct interpretation and actual meaning of the word. `#!luau Transparency` represents true transparency, where `#!luau 0` means fully opaque and `#!luau 1` means fully **transparent** (see-through).
-This also aligns with how Roblox handles their transparency property on Part instances.
+    In sUNC, we follow the correct meaning of the word. `#!luau Transparency` represents true transparency, where `#!luau 0` means fully opaque and `#!luau 1` means fully **transparent** (see-through).
+This also aligns with how Roblox handles their transparency property on some instances (e.g. Part, Frame, etc).

 All drawing object types inherit the following fields: